turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ### JavaScript - Style and Implementation

 * **4:**
-  * All loops are refactored into the proper array prototype iteration methods
-  * Uses logical operators instead of if/else statements where applicable
+  * All functions strictly adhere to the Single Responsibility Principle (SRP) and are all 10 lines of code or less
   * When 'Filtering and Searching by Text' and 'Viewing Urgent ToDo Cards', to-dos that do not need to be shown on the DOM should be completely removed from the DOM, instead of only being hidden from view
 * **3:**
   * Application uses the Data Model exclusively to track changes to the ideas, and display of ideas happens after the Data Model has been updated
-  * DRY and SRP practices are demonstrated in codebase and students can speak to implementation decisions
-  * All functions are less than 10 lines
+  * Functions are DRY and observe SRP - and most are around 10 lines of code or less
   * There are no nested if/else statements
   * There are no global variables aside from query selectors and an array for your to-dos
   * Uses event delegation correctly on dynamic elements for deleting, checking tasks off, and marking a to-do urgent
+  * Uses parameters and arguments to craft short and reusable functions.
+There are no parameters or arguments in functions that are unused.
+* **2:**
-* **2:** Application correctly implements data model for the `Idea` class including all required methods
+  * Application correctly implements data model for the `Idea` class including all required methods.
+Example: There should not be any DOM manipulation in class files.
+  * Inconsistently uses parameters and arguments to craft short and reusable functions.
+There might be parameters or arguments in functions that are unused.
+  * Most console logs, debuggers and comments are removed from code before submitting.
 * **1:** Crafts JS according to the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)

 ### Functional Expectations